 Organization, separated questions, etc.: Organization is important.
 To help on that front, my habit is to instruct exam takers to organize their responses in a certain way, broken up into distinct questions and/or distinct subparts.
-See the Last Mile in the Plum Isles practice exam for an example.
+See the Sentiments and Serendipity and Pulling Polymers practice exams for examples.
 By requiring all exam responses to adhere to the same format, I can grade all the exams in the same way, which helps me to be as fair as possible.

 The different questions and/or subparts will not be separately weighted.
 The entire essay response will be graded as one.
 So answer all portions completely, spending relative amounts of time on them as appropriate.
-And if I tell you that something can be answered with great brevity, then heed that instruction and keep that part of your answer brief.
+If I tell you that something can be answered with great brevity, then heed that instruction and keep that part of your answer brief.
+(See Pulling Polymers for an example.)